Springtime Windmill Putz House - the Miller's Place (or Bunnies in the Garden)

 5. Glue the house to the base and make the border

-The house was then glued in place with the Aleene’s Fast Grab glue.
+I use Aleene's Fast Grab glue to glue the house to the base.
 I dyed some moss with Mowed Lawn Distress Spray stain and glued that around the house to add some texture.
-Another really fun part was making the bunnies in the garden from an old Martha Stewart edge punch by punching 3 strips and gluing them together.
-The grass around the bunnies was painted Mowed Lawn green and then adhered to the sides of the base.
+Another really fun part is making the bunnies in the garden from an old Martha Stewart edge punch by punching 3 strips and gluing them together.
+I painted the grass (moss) around the bunnies with Mowed Lawn distress paint and then adhered it to the sides of the base.